VDR4Arch/vdr4arch/README.md

 VDR4Arch is a set of VDR packages for Archlinux.

 Our goal is it to combine the feature-richness of VDR with the bleeding edge design of Archlinux.
+We provide always the newest version (developer or stable).
+But we delay new vdr releases for at least one week in a separate vdr4arch-testing repository.
+You can find more information on this testing repository in our wiki

 Install the base system
 -----------------------

 Installing Archlinux is not a big deal.
-Just follow this Installation Guide and skip the last step (Add a user)
+Just follow this Installation Guide https://wiki.archlinux.org/index.php/Installation_Guide

-https://wiki.archlinux.org/index.php/Installation_Guide

 We don't need many different partitions on VDR systems.
 In most cases a single `/` (root)